mozilla/learning.mozilla.org/README.md

 `TEACH_API_URL` | is the origin of the [Teach API][] server.
 Defaults to `https://teach-api.herokuapp.com`.
 `GA_ACCOUNT` | is the property ID of the Google Analytics account.
 E.g. `UA-123...`.
 Optional.

-### To use environment variables in local development:
+### Using Environment Variables in Local Development

 First, create a `.env` file in the root of your project: